akanshSirohi/Github-Cards-API/README.md

 1. Fork this repository.
 2. Add your card in `src/cards` directory, you can take the refrence from already added cards.
 3. Add any data file inside data directory that your card will use.
+(Languages Support: Hindi & English)
 4. Add route of your card in `index.js` file.
 5. Add your card api refrence inside in `src/help.js` file and also in README.md file.
 6. Create pull request.